freenet/web/content/news/how-freenet-works-video-talk.md

 #### June 10, 2024

-Freenet's architect Ian Clarke explains how we solve problems like efficiently finding data, adapating to changing network conditions, and managing a peer's resource usage.
+Freenet's architect Ian Clarke explains how we solve problems like efficiently finding data, adapat to changing network conditions, and managing a peer's resource usage.
 Q&A includes how Freenet compares to other networks, the history of Freenet, and how Freenet adapts to geography.